Look under the hood of any organization, and the primary goal of its preventive maintenance program is the same:

 Reduce Asset Deterioration → Reduce Downtime → Reduce Costs.

-Preventive Maintenance (PM) is planned maintenance that increases longevity of company assets, equipment, and infrastructure.
+Preventive Maintenance (PM) is planned maintenance that increases the longevity of company assets, equipment, and infrastructure.
 Also known as preventative maintenance, PM includes adjustments, cleaning, lubrication, repairs, and replacements.
 Put simply, any kind of maintenance that isn’t a reaction to “Oh crap, when (or how) did that happen?” is preventive maintenance.

 - It’s systematic